 Balancing your Boat for Kayak Camping

-The most important thing to remember about how to pack your kayak for camping is to keep everything balanced.
+The most important thing to remember about packing your kayak with camping gear is to keep everything balanced.

 Heavier items, such as food and water, should be packed near the boat’s center, ideally, right behind your seat.
 You should store lighter and bulkier items at the top and rear of the boat boughs.

-Water, sunscreen, snacks, and your river lunch can be packed next to your body, directly behind you, or if you are short like me, just in front of your feet.
+Water, sunscreen, snacks, and your river lunch can be packed next to your body, directly behind you, or just in front of your feet.

 Try to keep your gear as flat as possible.
 Think that you are creating a gear lasagna, ensuring that your equipment goes from one side of your boat to the other on an even layer.
 Start with heavy on the bottom and soft on the top.
 If your boat has top storage, clothing and lightweight sleeping bags work great up there.

 Long items, such as tarp poles (if you feel these are necessary), should be able to run the length of your boat, fitting next to your seat.

 Instead of bringing a cooler, consider planning your food so you don’t need one at all.
 Dehydrated food, canned food, and dry food are all great options that don’t rely on you bringing a cooler.
 If you absolutely must have a cooler, consider a dry bag cooler.
 These, just like dry bags, can have the air pushed out of them and have a roll-up top.

 Another space-saving option is to consider camping with a hammock set up rather than a tent.
 Hammock set-ups are smaller than backpacking tents, considering that a hammock set up doesn’t need poles.
 Hammocks are incredibly comfortable, especially after a long day of paddling.